realXtend/doc/arch_article/simple.rst

 host large grids by numerous people, and the architecture in Sirikata seems promising for the long run [sirikata-scaling]_.

-.. (add about the javascript sandbox challenge here? standardizing client side APIs?)
+.. javascript sandbox challenge here?

+.. standardizing client side APIs?

 Status of implementations
 -------------------------